williamgilpin/howto/howto_github.md

 ```
 A text editor will pop up.
 Replace "pick" with "squash" for the commits that you want to merge together.
 It will then prompt you to come up with a new commit message for all of the commits that you just squashed.

-Save and close using standard emacs commands
+Save and close using standard emacs/nano commands

 If you've already commited, you have to force the update: